 Regular Security Audits and Compliance Checks

 Conduct regular security audits and compliance checks to ensure that the hybrid cloud environment aligns with industry standards and regulatory requirements.
 This includes assessing configurations, patch levels, and adherence to security policies.
-You should also address any non-compliance issues promptly to maintain a secure and compliant hybrid infrastructure.
+You should also promptly address non-compliance issues to maintain a secure and compliant hybrid infrastructure.

 -